-As essential workers, truckers haven’t been subject to Canada’s mandatory self-isolation when they enter the country from the U.S. For Pothier, Canadian truckers’ struggles to get timely medical care is upsetting.
+As essential workers, truckers haven’t been subject to Canada’s mandatory self-isolation when they enter the country from the U.S. For Pothier, Canadian truckers’ struggle to get timely medical care is upsetting.

 “We’re risking our lives to keep people fed,” Pothier said.
 “That’s the thanks we get?
-It’s not right,” Pothier said.
+It’s not right.”